-The profit motive implies that incentive regulated firms evaluate the costs and benefits of undertaking investments by comparing the possible reductions and increases in their allowed revenue as a result of efficiency effect of their investments in cost benchmarking.
+The profit motive implies that incentive regulated firms evaluate the cost and benefit of undertaking investments by comparing a possible reduction and increase in allowed revenue as a result of efficiency effect of the investments in cost benchmarking.
 However, the outcome depends on the net efficiency effect achieved by the investments.

 Table 2 presents the results of the input distance function and heteroscedastic variance model estimations.
-As shown in the table, the coefficients of first order terms for the number of customers, network length and investments are statistically significant and have the expected signs.
-These coefficients can be interpreted as distance function elasticity with respect to outputs and inputs at sample mean.
-The first order coefficients for snow, wind and forest are significant and consistent in terms of sign indicating that these geographic variables are also cost drivers.
-Additionally, all interactions of the forest variable with outputs are significant.
-However, only one interaction term of wind and snow variables with outputs is statistically significant.
-The heteroscedastic inefficiency variance model shows significant coefficients both for the first order and quadratic terms.
+As shown, the coefficients of first order terms for the number of customers, energy density and investments are statistically significant and have the expected signs.
+These coefficients can be interpreted as distance function elasticity with respect to outputs and inputs at sample median.
+The first order coefficients for snow and wind are significant and consistent in terms of sign which indicate that these geographic variables are cost drivers as well.
+However, only one interaction term of wind and snow variables with the outputs is statistically significant.
+The heteroscedastic inefficiency variance model shows significant coefficients both for first order and quadratic terms.